emaildot/create-emaildot-app/README.md

 # EMAIL.

-a react based unopinionated framework to create static email templates.
+an unopinionated React-based framework for creating static email templates.

 ## Setup
 ###1) clone the repo